change-hi/change-hi.github.io/morea/scientific-software-basics/experience-ssb-filedir.md

 Several commands are frequently used to create, inspect, rename, and delete files and directories.
 To start exploring them, we'll go to our open shell window.

-First let's find out where we are by running a command called `pwd` (which stands for "print working directory").
-Directories are like *places* - at any time while we are using the shell we are in exactly one place, called our **current working directory**.
-Commands mostly read and write files in the current working directory, i.e. "here", so knowing where you are before running a command is important. `pwd` shows you where you are:
+To determine our location, we'll use the `pwd` command, short for "print working directory."
+In the shell, we're always in one place at one time, our **current working directory**, where commands typically operate.
+Knowing your location before running a command is essential, and `pwd` shows where you are:

 <div class="alert alert-secondary" role="alert" markdown="1">